 George also announced that he raised the county's COVID threat level from orange "significant" to red "severe."

-In a series of tweets posted earlier Wednesday, the county judge was vocal about his support for the use of masks, particularly in schools.
+In a series of tweets posted earlier in the day, the county judge has been vocal about his support for the use of masks, particularly in schools.

 He posted a letter he wrote to the commissioner of the Texas Education Agency, asking them to consider the concerns of parents and teachers.

 "The highly contagious delta variant has raged across Texas, and Fort Bend is no exception, as we have seen an increase in new confirmed coronavirus cases and hospitalizations in the past few weeks," the letter stated.
 "The purpose of this letter is to request that you stand up and lead on behalf of our children by providing local school districts flexibility ..."

 Late Tuesday night, Harris County Judge Lina Hidalgo announced the county will file a lawsuit challenging Abbott's ban on mask mandates.